 Let’s take a closer look at one such card.
 We will go for mine as an example.
 Senders created this card when I signed up.
-If another user receives an email from me, this is what they will see at the bottom.
+If another user receives a cold email from me, this is what they will see at the bottom.

 Apart from my name and job title, there is a lot more.
 You can see my Twitter handle with my recent tweet plus my latest blog post.
 My LinkedIn profile link is also right in there.

 One more thing I would like to mention is that you can edit your Sender’s card.
 This means I can include a short bio, add my Twitter handle and Facebook username etc.

 Even though Senders works in a slightly different way, it is still a good alternative to Rapportive.

 In my previous article about email trackers, I mentioned RocketBolt as a good option.
 But at that time, I didn’t know this tool was a Rapportive alternative as well.

 So after discovering this, I went ahead and got in touch with RocketBolt’s co-founder, Aaron Dinin.
 He was kind enough to confirm that his tool did have Rapportive-like features.
 And that is how RocketBolt made it’s way to this list as well.

 You might have noticed that most of the tools on this list work with Gmail only.
 What about the Outlook users?
 Well, here’s some good news- RocketBolt has an Outlook version in the pipeline.
 This means Outlook users will also be able to gain access to this tool soon.

 Coming back to the Gmail version, you have to first install the plugin in either Chrome or Safari.
 After that head to your inbox and click on compose.
 When you enter a prospect’s email address, you will see the contact information of that person in the footer.